 As with a 9mm cartridge, the 380 ACP case is a rimless design.
 That means it lacks a wide rim at its base to position it in the charge holes.
 Taurus uses Stellar Clips to overcome this problem.

 Stellar Clips are thin pieces of metal that the cartridges snap into.
 The clip acts as the rim for all of the cartridges for extraction, etc. The upside to this is the clips act as a speedloader – you drop all five cartridges into the cylinder at the same time for a fast load.

 Functionally, Stellar Clips are the same as moon clips used by other companies to accomplish the same task.

 The gun is double-action-only and has a bobbed hammer.
 It is not fully shrouded or concealed like the Taurus CIA line of revolvers.
 This means there isn’t a hammer spur to grab onto a pant leg or other cover garment.

 Most frequently, the .45 ACP is seen in large frame revolvers.
-However, there are other cartridges associated with pistols that can be shot in revolvers: the 9mm and .40 S&W are two that come to mind.
+However, there are other cartridges associated with pistols that can be shot in revolvers: the 9mm and 10mm are two that come to mind.

 While the .380 is a relatively soft shooting round, in a revolver there is more felt recoil because there is no mechanical action taking place that absorbs some of the recoil.

 While I have a soft spot in my heart for rimless cartridges in revolvers – especially the 10mm – I have a hard time determining where the Taurus 380 would fit.
 It doesn’t offer any weight or capacity improvements over a .38 Special revolver.

 Nevertheless, it isn’t a bad gun.
 If you like the cartridge, go for it.
 You don’t need my approval to buy something you want.